JonasSkjodt/react-native-videos/README.md

-# Flappy Bird React Native
+# Flappy Bird and other games in React Native

 Forked from https://github.com/lepunk/react-native-videos